Home » Why Do Rats Have Such A Bad Reputation?

 Like other mammals, rats need warm shelters to protect themselves from predators and harsh weather and raise their offspring.

-Since they are intelligent and diligent creatures, rats will use any readily available materials in their environment to build these nests.
+Since rats are intelligent and diligent creatures, they will build nests using any readily available materials in their environment.

 So, they may strip down insulation and destroy clothes to use the debris as nesting material.